 - High-Quality Testing ensures the effective and defect-free performance of the application.

 This is a guide to Testing Methodologies.
-Here we discuss the different types of functional and non-functional Testing Methodologies.
+Here we discuss the basic concept, different types of functional and non-functional Testing Methodologies.
 You may also look at the following article to learn more –